coracle-social/coracle/README.md

 # Current

-- [ ] Make threshold it a setting, or maybe avoid `load` altogether
+- [ ] Switch to localforage
+  - Check that firefox private mode works (it won't work in dev)
 - [ ] Add modal for follows/followers
 - [ ] Implement gossip model https://bountsr.org/code/2023/02/03/gossip-model.html
 - [ ] Make feeds page customizable.
 This could potentially use the "lists" NIP